learning-zone/angular-basics/README.md

 #### Q. ***What is shadow DOM?
 How is it helping Angular to perform better?***

 Shadow DOM basically allows group of DOM implementation to be hidden inside a single element and encapsulate styles to the element.
-Whenever we create a component, Angular puts it’s template into a shadowRoot, which is the Shadow DOM of that particular component.
+Whenever we create a component, Angular puts its template into a shadowRoot, which is the Shadow DOM of that particular component.
 Example:

 ```typescript
 @Component({
   templateUrl: 'card.html',